 Different battery brands may not have the same specifications like marine cranking amps (MCA) or cold cranking amps (CCA).
 This results in excessive heat, which may then cause damage, leakage or rupture in one of the batteries.
-Use the same type batteries throughout the boat.
+We recommend using the same type of batteries throughout a boat.